 Application Schema

-The UML models in this clause are segments of the overall VTS Information Service application schema, and include overviews of the feature classes, information classes, spatial types, and the relationships between them.
+The UML models in this clause are segments of the overall VTS Digital Information Service application schema, and include overviews of the feature classes, information classes, spatial types, and the relationships between them.

 This clause contains a general overview of the classes and relationships in the VTS Information Service application schema.
 Detailed information about how to use the feature types and information types to encode VTS-INS is provided in the VTS-INS Data Classification and Encoding Guide (DCEG).